tkreyche/I75W-Raymarine-Autopilot/README.md

 This project gives you a remote display, but it only solves half the problem.
 Using this display with a [Nauti-Control ST control](https://nauti-control.com/) module and a handheld wireless keypad give you a complete remote solution.
 NautiControl has a mobile phone UI, but I can't manage that singlehanded in typical sailing conditions.

 ### What the Display Shows
-The display emulates what is shown on the Tillerpilot screen, and only supports the Standby and Auto primary modes of operation.
+The display emulates what is shown on the Tillerpilot screen, and only supports the Standby and Auto primary modes.
 A few additional status indicators are shown.

 __Standby Mode:__
 * The top line shows the magnetic compass heading.
 Raymarine calls this "the boat’s current compass heading."
 Signal K calls this "navigation.headingMagnetic."
 The value is dependent on Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.